mperezruns/Python-Zero-To-Hero-Bootcamp/README.md

 # Python-Zero-To-Hero-Bootcamp
-All milestone projects from Jose's Portilla's Python course
+All my milestone projects from Jose's Portilla's Python course